NIH Director Francis S. Collins will step down by year’s end

 “I said, ‘Please don’t do this,’” Fauci recalled in a conversation that Collins acknowledged in the interview.
 “I was pleading with him.
 For the good of NIH, he stayed on.”

-Nor did Collins envision the culture war over vaccines and mask-wearing that has plagued the U.S. coronavirus response, a situation he called a “major heartbreak.
+Nor did Collins envision the culture war over vaccines and mask-wearing that has plagued the U.S. coronavirus response, a situation he called a “major heartbreak."

 “I did not dream that we would end up with fantastic, historic [vaccine test] results and here we are in October 2021 with 70 million” people unvaccinated and hundreds of thousands dead “as a result of a culture war,” Collins said.